tfardet/NNGT/doc/index.rst

 Overview
 ========

-The Neural Network Growth and Topology (NNGT) module provides a unified interface to access, generate, and analyze networks via any of the well-known Python graph libraries: networkx_, igraph_, and `graph-tool`_.
+The Neural Networks and Graphs' Topology (NNGT) module provides a unified interface to access, generate, and analyze networks via any of the well-known Python graph libraries: networkx_, igraph_, and `graph-tool`_.